-R&D costs, which include salaries and staff costs, license costs, regulatory and scientific consulting fees, as well as contract research, and stock-based compensation expense, are accounted for in accordance with ASC Topic 730, Research and Development ("ASC 730").
+R&D costs, which include salaries and staff costs, license costs, manufacturing and development costs, clinical trial expenses, regulatory and scientific consulting fees, as well as contract research, and stock-based compensation expense, are accounted for in accordance with ASC Topic 730, Research and Development ("ASC 730").

-The Company does not currently have any commercial biopharmaceutical products, and does not expect to have any for several years, if at all.
+The Company does not currently have any commercial biopharmaceutical products and does not expect to have any for several years, if at all.
 Accordingly, R&D costs are expensed as incurred.
 While certain of the Company's R&D costs may have future benefits, the policy of expensing all R&D expenditures is predicated on the fact that the Company has no history of successful commercialization of product candidates to base any estimate of the number of future periods that would be benefited.